-JDBC provides native database transactions through the JDBC Connection API.
+Overview JDBC provides native database transactions through the JDBC Connection API.
 These are independent of JTA.
-Should you wish to use JTA to manage your own 2PC transactions, you must ensure that the datasources you use understand distributed transactions.

-Managing transactional resources in Orbix

-The Orbix solution for managing transactional resources, i.e., an XAResource, within a global transaction is to provide two proprietary java.sql.DataSource implementations:

-- com.iona.datasource.IT_XADataSource allows developers to manage javax.sql.XAConnection's within a global transaction. - com.iona.datasource.IT_NonXADataSource allows standard java.sql.Connection's to become involved in a global transaction.

-Both of these datasources are essentially wrappers around real datasources, for example Cloudscape, Merant or Oracle datasources.
-Requesting a connection via either of these datasources in the com.iona.datasource package results in the return of a connection from the underlying datasource which has been transparently associated with a JTA transaction.

-The JDBC2.0 XA specification dictates how this works for distributed transactions.
+If you want to use JTA to manage your own 2PC transactions, you must ensure that the datasources you use understand distributed transactions.
+Managing transactional resources in Orbix The Orbix solution for managing transactional resources; that is, an XAResource, within a global transaction is to provide two proprietary java.sql.DataSource implementations: • com.iona.datasource.IT_XADataSource allows developers to manage javax.sql.XAConnection's within a global transaction. • com.iona.datasource.IT_NonXADataSource allows standard java.sql.Connection's to become involved in a global transaction.
+Both of these datasources are essentially wrappers around real datasources; for example, Cloudscape, Merant or Oracle datasources.
+Requesting a connection via either of these datasources in the com.iona.datasource package results in the return of a connection from the underlying datasource, which has been transparently associated with a JTA transaction.
+The JDBC 2.0 XA specification dictates how this works for distributed transactions.
 In the non-distributed case a normal datasource can be used in the same way with one exception.
-That is that commit and rollback scenarios are initiated by the JTA rather than the application, that is through the transaction and not the connection.
+That is that commit and rollback scenarios are initiated by the JTA rather than the application or, in other words, through the transaction and not the connection.